Aaron-Hoffman/setlist-manager/README.md

 For spotify sign in to work locally add this to .env NEXTAUTH_URL="http://127.0.0.1:3000" since localhost is not useable as a callback url for spotify auth.

-TODO:
+## TODO:
-Create docs properly to allow someone to easily run the project locally and help me troubleshoot in the future.
+- Create docs properly to allow someone to easily run the project locally and help me troubleshoot in the future.
-Maybe dockerize
+- Maybe dockerize
-Fix spotify api integration issues (show spotify logo beside songs that have a perfect match) ✅ **COMPLETED** When a song doesn't have a match don't include it in the playlist and warn the user  ✅ **COMPLETED** Allow reordering setlists with drag and drop.
+- Fix spotify api integration issues (show spotify logo beside songs that have a perfect match) ✅ **COMPLETED**
+- When a song doesn't have a match don't include it in the playlist and warn the user  ✅ **COMPLETED**
+- Allow reordering setlists with drag and drop.
-Create printable setlists. ✅ **COMPLETED**
+- Create printable setlists. ✅ **COMPLETED**
-Method to send email or google calendar event to bandmates with setlist, playlist and event details. (maybe this requires adding an event type that a setlist could be linked to)
+- Method to send email or google calendar event to bandmates with setlist, playlist and event details. (maybe this requires adding an event type that a setlist could be linked to)
-User profile section.
+- User profile section.
-Allow linking spotify after signing up with google.
+- Allow linking spotify after signing up with google.
-Refactor to avoid code duplication.
+- Refactor to avoid code duplication.
-Maybe allow a user to have a roster of musicians with contact info that could easily be added to an event from a list.
+- Maybe allow a user to have a roster of musicians with contact info that could easily be added to an event from a list.
-Be able to edit songs from setlist view ✅ **COMPLETED** Add Sharp and flat versions of each key ✅ **COMPLETED** Maybe let user know key is your singing key
+- Be able to edit songs from setlist view ✅ **COMPLETED**
+- Add Sharp and flat versions of each key ✅ **COMPLETED**
+- Maybe let user know key is your singing key
-When sharing band, user should be notified and given a choice.
+- When sharing band, user should be notified and given a choice.
-User should have the ability to remove a band.
+- User should have the ability to remove a band.
-Display how many users a band has and show a list somewhere ✅ **COMPLETED** fix share band ✅ **COMPLETED**
+- Display how many users a band has and show a list somewhere ✅ **COMPLETED**
+- Fix share band ✅ **COMPLETED**